amazon-archives/aws-full-stack-template/README.md

 * The application was written for demonstration purposes and not for production use.
 * Upon the first use of a Lambda function, cold start times can be slow.
 Once the Lambda function has been warmed up, performance will improve.
 See [Considerations for demo purposes](#considerations-for-demo-purposes) for more information.
-* The application is not currently designed for for high availability.
-You can increase the availability of the application by configuring ??XYZ?? with multiple instances across multiple AZs.

 &nbsp;